 MSI MEG Z590 GODLIKE | LGA1200 | $850 | E-ATX |

 The cheapest Z590 motherboard is almost as expensive as an average Intel B560 motherboard.
-Whereas, the most expensive Z590 motherboards are a work of art and of course are not intended for an average user.
+At the same time, the most expensive Z590 motherboards are a work of art and are not intended for an average user.

 Despite the large price range, the average price of the most popular Z590 motherboards is between $200 – $240.